w3c/midgard/DEVELOPMENT.md

 When developing the code, you absolutely *do not want to run `npm run build` yourself for every change*.
 The reason for that is that a full Browserify build can be quite slow.
-Instead we have a Watchify-based command that does incremental building whenever it detects a change.
+Instead we have a [Watchify][Watchify]-based command that does incremental building whenever it detects a change.
 On my laptop that's the different between insufferable 5 seconds build time and tolerable 0.2s build time.
 Just:

     npm run watch